ml4a/ml4a.github.io/_posts/2016-02-04-style_transfer.md

 \end{eqnarray}
 $$

 Because the content loss and style loss are both functions of our output image's pixels, it follows that they are in mutual conflict; no output image is likely to optimize both terms simultaneously.
-Thus, $$\alpha$$ and $$\beta$$ are hyper-parameters that are used to control the relative importance of each term to us.
-By setting $$\alpha$$ higher than $$\beta$$, the loss function favors minimizing content loss over style loss, while setting $$\beta$$ prioritizes style loss.
+So $$\alpha$$ and $$\beta$$ are parameters that are used to control the relative importance of each term to us.
+By setting $$\alpha$$ higher than $$\beta$$, the loss function favors minimizing content loss over style loss, while setting $$\beta$$ prioritizes style.

 Like with Deepdream, the output pixels $$\vec x$$ are determined by an iterative procedure in which at each step, we slightly adjust the output image's pixels so as to decrease the loss.
-We do this repeatedly until the loss stops diminishing or we are satisfied with the result.
+We do this repeatedly until the loss stops lowering or your mind is blown.
 We typically initialize the output image randomly with white noise or we copy the content image, as in the case of Deepdream.

 The iterative procedure used is the standard gradient descent in which we calculate the gradient of the loss with respect to the pixels, and then adjust them to decrease the loss.
 This is in fact the same procedure which is used to train neural networks!
 The only difference is that instead of adjusting weights, we are adjusting pixels.
 The prior chapter, "How neural networks are trained", explains gradient descent more thoroughly.